 As part of the process of preparing our financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 This process involves estimating our actual current tax exposure, including assessing the risks associated with tax audits, and assessing temporary differences resulting from different treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities.
-As of March 31, 2015, we had net deferred tax assets of approximately \$41.0 million, which were primarily related to stock-based compensation, deferred revenue and federal and state research tax credit carryforwards.
+As of March 31, 2016, we had net deferred tax assets of approximately \$50.0 million, which were primarily related to stock-based compensation, deferred revenue and tax credits.
 We assess the likelihood that our deferred tax assets will be recovered from future taxable income, and to the extent that we believe recovery is not likely, we establish a valuation allowance.
-As of March 31, 2015, we maintain a valuation allowance against our deferred tax assets totaling \$1.3 million.
-All of the valuation allowance we have recorded at March 31, 2015 is against New Jersey state research tax credits due to uncertainties related to the ability to utilize such state research tax credits before they expire.
+During the year ended March 31, 2016, we increased the valuation allowance by \$1.4 million against our deferred tax assets which now totals \$2.8 million.
+All of the valuation allowance we have recorded at March 31, 2016 is related to New Jersey state research tax credits due to uncertainties related to the ability to utilize such state research tax credits before they expire.
 We based our valuation allowance on our estimates of taxable income by legal entity and the period over which our state research tax credits will be recoverable.

-At March 31, 2015, we have federal and state research tax credit ("R&D") carryforwards of approximately \$2.6 million and \$4.2 million, respectively.
-The federal research tax credit carryforwards expire from 2025 through 2035, and the state research tax credit carryforwards expire from 2016 through 2023.
-At March 31, 2015, we have federal Alternative Minimum Tax credit carryforwards of \$1.1 million.
+At March 31, 2016, we have federal and state research tax credit ("R&D") carryforwards of approximately \$3.4 million and \$3.9 million, respectively.
+The federal research tax credit carryforwards expire from 2025 through 2036, and the state research tax credit carryforwards expire from 2016 through 2023.
+At March 31, 2016, we have federal Alternative Minimum Tax credit carryforwards of \$1.1 million.